-The purpose of the federal Specialty Crop Block Grant Program (SCBGP) is to solely enhance the competitiveness of specialty crops.
-USDA defines specialty crops as “fruits, vegetables, tree nuts, dried fruits, horticulture, and nursery crops (including floriculture).”
-Enhancing competitiveness may include developing local and rural food systems and improving food access in underserved communities.
+The purpose of the federal Specialty Crop Block Grant Program (SCBGP) is to solely enhance the competitiveness of specialty crops in either domestic or foreign markets.
+The SCBGP assists with improving the competitiveness of specialty crops by promoting, supporting research, and providing access to specialty crops.
+The SCBGP also helps address local, regional, and national challenges experienced by specialty crop producers.
+The United States Department of Agriculture (USDA) defines specialty crops as “fruits, vegetables, tree nuts, dried fruits, horticulture, and nursery crops (including floriculture).”

 Federal State Marketing Improvement Program (FSMIP)